sgmurphy/wordpress-plugins/cookie-law-info/readme.txt

 * Your URL (We need it to help you!)
 * WordPress version (found in the bottom right-hand corner of the dashboard)
-* Browser where the issue is observed (e.g. Firefox, Chrome, IE)
+* Browser where the issue is observed (e.g., Firefox, Chrome, IE)
 * Describe the problem.
 The more information you provide, the faster we can respond.